 Either you’re not paying attention and don’t realise that the signs for the last six kilometres told you that your lanes ends and the result is a sudden slamming of the brakes as you realise your rapidly approaching a guard rail or just complete lack of the skill required and you come to a stop anyway.

-Forest Way onto Warrringah Road, Mona Vale Road at Powderworks Road or entering bad-drivers-3the Wakehurst Parkway at Narrabeen nearly always results in a complete stop in traffic.
+Forest Way onto Warrringah Road, Mona Vale Road at Powderworks Road or entering the Wakehurst Parkway at Narrabeen nearly always results in a complete stop in traffic.
 Why?
 There should be no need for anyone to stop.

 The idea my friends, is that if your lane ends, you don’t slow down.
 Maintain your speed or adjust it slightly and slide into the feeder lane like a zipper.